 The good news is that if heart disease runs in your family or your blood pressure was way up at your last doctor’s appointment, getting regular exercise can help you reduce your risk factors for heart disease.

 But what type of exercise is best and how much do you need?
 And how can you make sure you’re exercising safely if you have heart disease or other health conditions?
 We answer these questions and more.

 Pretty much all exercise improves your heart strength and health.
 But the fastest way to improve cardiovascular health includes a variety of exercises that work your heart, build muscle tone and improve flexibility.
-Below we share different types of heart healthy exercises and how much you need of each:
+Below we share four types of heart healthy exercises and how much you need of each:

 1. Cardio for heart health

 Exercise target: 5 times weekly for a total of 2.5 hours of moderate exercise or 1.25 hours of vigorous exercise.

 Cardio is probably what comes to mind when you think of exercise.
 Cardio includes those activities that increase your heart rate, makes you breathe faster and gets you sweaty.